 - Processes hemoglobin from old red blood cells and stores the iron

-- Produces immune factors to reduce infections
+- Produces immune factors to support the body's defense against infections

 Regulation & Clearing